-Recently the IBM Zurich Research Laboratory published several papers describing a 4 Mbit/sec, distributed-control, token-passing, star-topology ring network that uses balanced transmission media, differential Manchester code, and synchronous detection with a phase-lock loop [1,2,3,4].
-The M.I.T.-designed LCS Version two ring is a 10 Mbit/sec, distributed-control, token-passing, star-topology ring network that uses balanced transmission media, differential Manchester code, and synchronous detection with a phase-lock loop [5,6,7].
+Recently the IBM Zurich Research Laboratory published several papers describing an experimental 4 Mbit/sec, distributed-control, token-passing, star-topology ring network that uses balanced transmission media, differential Manchester code, and synchronous detection with a phase-lock loop [1,2,3,4].
+The M.I.T.
+Laboratory for Computer Science has designed a 10 Mbit/sec, distributed-control, token-passing, star-topology ring network that uses balanced transmission media, differential Manchester code, and synchronous detection with a phase-lock loop [5,6,7].
 The conceptual approach taken by both designs is essentially the same, and the implementations are sufficiently similar that the paper "Why A Ring?"
 [8] applies without modification to both.
 At the same time, there are several differences in design details and some differences in design philosophy.
-This note identifies the points of design difference and comments on the potential significance of those differences.
-It assumes that the reader is familiar with the design of at
+This paper identifies the points of design difference and comments on the potential significance of those differences.
+It assumes that the reader is familiar with the design of at least one of the two rings.
+For brevity, this paper refers to the two designs respectively as the IBM ring and the M.I.T. ring.